 At this age, you can either serve watermelon in small bite-sized pieces, or in the classic triangular pieces, with the rind on (it is edible, so don’t worry if the child teethes and munches on that part).
 If the child successfully bites off too-big pieces of the rind, simply cut some of the rind off before serving.
 In the dead of summer with a teething toddler?
 Puree watermelon and freeze into small popsicles for a tasty teething treat—or just insert a popsicle stick into a wedge of watermelon and freeze.

 One way to cut watermelon for babies 6 months+.

 If you're stuck in a puffs and pouches rut, check out our 100 Snacks for Babies & Toddlers.

-To Store: Store any leftover watermelon in an air-tight container in the refrigerator for up to 1 week.
+To Store: Cut watermelon keeps in an airtight container in the refrigerator for 3 days.